Fungal Culture, Routine

 For optimal recovery of organisms, sufficient specimen should be transported within 24 hours of collection.

 Fungi can be pathogens, colonizers, or contaminants.
-Correlation of the patient clinical condition with culture results is necessary for optimal patient care.
+Correlation of the patient clinical condition with culture results is necessary.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.